 Why it’s crucial: The quality of the training directly impacts staff’s knowledge and ability to perform their duties responsibly.
 Deficient or outdated training is a clear indicator of negligence.

-Description: Beyond content, I evaluate howtraining is delivered (e.g., in-person, online, on-the-job), its frequency, and mechanisms for ensuring staff comprehension and retention.
+Description: Beyond content, I evaluate how training is delivered (e.g., in-person, online, on-the-job), its frequency, and mechanisms for ensuring staff comprehension and retention.
 This includes reviewing training logs, attendance records, testing protocols, and examining how new hires are onboarded versus ongoing refresher training for seasoned staff.

 Why it’s crucial: Training is only effective if it’s regularly reinforced and genuinely absorbed by staff.
 Sporadic, perfunctory, or untracked training signals a lack of commitment to safety.